Deserts can be difficult places. Resources are low, obstacles abound, moving forward can be difficult.

 God is doing amazing things in our midst every day.
 Life may be overwhelming, and yet we are being prepared for the new thing that God is doing.

-Join us as we explore how to walk this desert season in a way that prepares us to fully experience the transforming, renewing, restoring work of the Kingdom of God.
+We invite you to watch the sermons — as you begin or retrace your own desert journey — as we explore how to walk this desert season in a way that prepares us to fully experience the transforming, renewing, restoring work of the Kingdom of God.